COVID-19 (Coronavirus) and Study Abroad

 What happens if SFU cancels my exchange program?

 If SFU cancels your exchange prior to the start of the program, International Services for Students will work with you and attempt to make alternate arrangements.
-This may include deferring your exchange term, being placed at a different location (as availability and eligibility allow), or cancelling and studying at SFU for the term.
+This may include deferring your exchange term, pursuing a virtual exchange alternative, being placed at a different location (as availability and eligibility allow), or cancelling and studying at SFU for the term.
 The options available would depend on the timing of the cancellation and other factors at that time.

 If SFU cancels your exchange part-way through the term, International Services for Students would work with you and your host institution to mitigate the impact of the situation.
-If it was not possible for you to complete the academic term through your host institution due to the COVID-19-related cancellation, SFU would refund the full tuition and student fees associated with your Formal Exchange Program enrollment.
 The options available would depend on the timing of the cancellation and other factors at that time.

 If you are enrolled in a fee-paying program and your exchange is cancelled, you would be subject to your host institution’s refund policies (Fee-paying programs include: Beijing Institute of Technology; University of California, Berkeley – Summer Sessions; Korea University International Summer Campus).

-What if SFU doesn’t cancel my future Spring 2021 exchange, but I’m no longer comfortable going, or no longer able to participate?
+What if SFU doesn’t cancel my future exchange, but I’m no longer comfortable going, or no longer able to participate?

-Due to the ongoing uncertainty related to the global pandemic, you are advised to not purchase airfare or make non-refundable arrangements relating to your Spring 2021 exchange at this time.
+Due to the ongoing uncertainty related to the global pandemic, you are advised to not purchase airfare or make non-refundable arrangements relating to a prospective future exchange program.

 You may at any time request to make the following changes to your exchange program in relation to COVID-19 concerns: